Language and Culture Center

 Satisfactory completion of a level in the Language and Culture Center represents the achievement of specific language objectives.
 These learning outcomes are described in detail by level in the following links.

-NOTE: Students who have successfully completed Level 6 in the Language and Culture Center are not required to present a TOEFL score when seeking admission to the University of Houston.
+NOTE: Students who have successfully completed Level 6 in the Language and Culture Center are not required to present a TOEFL score when seeking admission to undergraduate programs and some graduate programs at the University of Houston.